When my Father passed away last year we were faced with a mountain of grief we are only just beginning to process – this is of course to be expected.

 When my Dad died last year the house immediately became dark and lifeless.
 If a house can have emotions it felt sad and lost.

-It has broken my heart over and over again to go over with my brothers and clear the house of trinkets and memories – some of which i’ve kept but many we have had to get rid of.
+It has broken my heart to go over with my brothers and clear the house of trinkets and memories – some of which I’ve kept but many we have had to get rid of.

-It felt like we were dismantling 47 years of something that was once great and beautiful and belonged to us and our childhood
+It felt like we were dismantling 47 years of something once great and beautiful that had belonged to us and our childhood

-Last month after much renovation work the house started look different.
-It felt like a butterfly released from it’s cocoon – it had come back to life.
+Last month, after much renovation work, the house started to look different.
+It felt like a butterfly emerging from its cocoon – it had come back to life.

-It is not our house any more – we are simply the custodians waiting for a new owners to fall in love with the place as my parents had done all those years ago.
+It is not our childhood home any more – we are simply the custodians waiting for new owners to fall in love with the place as my parents had done all those years ago.

 Without any of us really realising it Sapgate Lane had been the sixth member of our family.
-The constant in our family life.
+The sturdy constant in our often turbulent lives.

 It will be extremely difficult to say goodbye when the day comes to hand over the keys.